srihari124/hackhs/README.md

-This ia open source repo for hackerbest
+This is a open source repo for hacktoberfest